gaganmanku96/Finding-missing-person-using-AI/README.md

 - The database will auto-create on first run (SQLite, file: `sqlite_database.db`).
 - Images are stored in the `resources/` folder.

-> **Note:** If you previously used the dlib version, delete any old database files and images, as the schema and features have changed.

-## What is left?
- - [x] Login (Authentication)
- - [x] Submit new case
- - [x] Mobile Application (to submit user photos)
- - [ ] View submitted cases
- - [ ] View confirmed cases
- - [ ] Unit tests

 ## Developer:
 ## <a href="https://www.linkedin.com/in/gaganmanku96/">Gagandeep Singh</a>
 ## Endorse me at LinkedIn if this project was helpful. [![Linkedin](https://i.stack.imgur.com/gVE0j.png) LinkedIn](https://www.linkedin.com/in/gaganmanku96/)

 ## Vote of Thanks
-- Thanks to [Davis King](https://github.com/davisking) for creating dlib and for providing the trained facial feature detection and face encoding models used in this project.
 - Thanks to the [MediaPipe](https://mediapipe.dev/) team for their open-source face mesh solution, now powering this project!